30 October 2021

 This same strategy is used by gaming console manufacturers, flat screen TVs, smart phones, cameras, and other high volume consumer electronics.

-Often, the initial launch of the new model is accompanied by publicity showing that the new model is in short supply and people are queuing up to buy it.
+Often, the initial launch is accompanied by publicity claiming the new model is in short supply and people are queuing up to buy it.
+Scarcity is a primary human motivator.

 Price skimming operates on the assumption that there is a relatively finite number of units that will be sold into the market (for example once everyone has an iPhone, sales will start to drop) and that people will wait until the price drops to eventually own one.

-The disadvantage of price skimming is managing the average cost price in channels.
+Price skimming requires careful management of distribution channels.
 Distributors that still have surplus stock bought at the early higher price might find they can't sell against other distributors who have bought new lower priced stock and may be forced to quit the old stock at a loss.

 This is not an insurmountable problem, but does add complexity to managing channels.
 Manufactures will sometimes provide fair warning to distributors of an upcoming price drop.
 However, this sometimes leads to distributors holding off ordering to avoid being caught with higher priced stock.